 The numbers given by Xiaomi illustrate this clearly.
 For example, the 10,400mAh power bank is able to recharge the Mi 3 smartphone or iPhone 5S smartphone 2.5x or 4.5x respectively, but the 5,200mAh power bank is rated at 1x or 2x respectively.
 Figure for charging the iPad Mini tablet is omitted for the 5,200mAh power bank not because it doesn’t work on tablets (more on that later); more likely, it’s because it doesn’t have enough juice to recharge the tablet fully.

-For nerds interested in conversion rate, know that the 18650-type battery used by both Xiaomi power banks has an output voltage of 3.6V.
-This needs to be boosted to about 5V internally in order to supply the correct output for the smartphone or tablet.
-The conversion/boosting/current-switching process inevitably results in drops in efficiency.
-In reality, the overall (true?) conversion rate of power banks using 18650 batteries (i.e., one has to consider the efficiency of both the power management IC and the batteries used, among others) is usually around 60 to 65%, which looks to be the case for the 5,200mAh Mi Power Bank.
-The 10,400mAh seems to fare better; we estimated it to be around 70 to 75%.
+For nerds interested in conversion rate, know that the 18650-type battery used by both Xiaomi power banks has a rated voltage of 3.6V.
+This needs to be boosted to about 5V internally in order to supply the correct output current for the smartphone or tablet.
+This conversion/boosting/current-switching process inevitably results in drops in efficiency.
+In our experience, the actual capacity of power banks using 18650 batteries (i.e., one has to consider the efficiency of both the power management IC and the batteries used, among others) at 5V is usually around 60 to 65% of the batteries' rated capacity at 3.7V, which looks to be the case for the 5,200mAh Mi Power Bank.
+The 10,400mAh seems to fare better; we estimated it to be around

 Another thing to note is the 5,200mAh Mi Power Bank has a maximum output current of 1.5A, lower than the 10,400mAh version’s 2.1A.